jkhan24558/TP4K8s-workshop/dev-experience/content/03-services.md

 If we have a look at the [PostgreSQL section in the Spring Cloud Bindings README.md](https://github.com/spring-cloud/spring-cloud-bindings?tab=readme-ov-file#postgresql-rdbms), we can see that we need to include a `username`, and `password` setting.
 We then can either specify a `jdbc-url` setting or the `host`, `port`, `database` values.
 We can optionally add in additional configuration with the `sslmode`, `sslrootcert`, and `options` values if we need to fine-tune the connection.

-And to help preserve resources, let's delete that small database instance since we won't need it anymore.

 Great!
 The platform will restart our application to get it to pick up on the new binding.
 Let's refresh our application and see that the emoji has changed again for our app.
 And as other users use the shared database, you'll start to see more emojis show up.
-You can go to https://www.mgmt.cloud.vmware.com/hub/application-engine/space/details/{{< param  session_name >}}/topology to see the URL for your application if you accidentally closed the tab for it.
-Click on the "Space URL" link at the upper middle of the page.

 Remember in the section where we dove deeper into the application configuration and added contact metadata to our app?
 We can also add information for application operators who need to deploy our app to other environments about the service bindings our application supports.
 We can use `tanzu app config servicebinding` command to add information about the name of the binding and the types of services we support.
 First, let's display the service catalog on our platform again.